top of page

 ~ Annie Kavanagh, botanical artist

 ‘Alice’ invites us into her parlour.
 She wants the audience to immerse themselves in her world and engage in conversations about her garden (circa 1887) – why were these gardens so important to women like her?
 What impact did they have on native biodiversity?
 What was gained and lost by their cultivation?
 Through art, food, flowers, and scent, she invites you to consider these topics at your leisure.

 ‘Alice’ is a fictional character based on the first chatelaine of Roselyn, Alice Hancock.
 Unlike Mrs Hancock, Alice emigrated to Australia to begin her married life at Roselyn, but like Mrs Hancock, her garden and parlour would have been the focus of her life, as the only two places where women of the Victorian era had autonomy.

 Alice – Conversations with flowers tells the story of Alice’s rose garden through the roses typically grown in the era.
-Using only flowers grown by the artist, Alice’s florilegium is recreated with a series of floral portraits and multi-layered images.
+Using only flowers grown by the artist, Alice’s florilegium was recreated with a series of floral portraits and multi-layered images.